aws/aws-cli/proposals/source-install.md

 ## Motivation

-The AWS CLI v2 is available as pre-built executables for macOS, Linux x86_64, Linux aarch64, and Windows (64-bit).
+The AWS CLI v2 is available as pre-built executables for macOS, glibc-based Linux x86_64, glibc-based Linux aarch64, and Windows (64-bit).
 The AWS CLI v2 is also available as a Docker image.
 Generally, these artifacts provide coverage for most platforms and environments, but they do not satisfy all use cases: